owncloud-archive/documentation/admin_manual/maintenance/update.rst

 Refresh your Admin page to verify your new version number.

 If the Updater app fails, then you must update manually.
 See :doc:`upgrade` to learn how to upgrade manually.

+.. _setting_strong_permissions:

 Setting Strong Permissions
 --------------------------